Great Inagua Outback Lodge

 There are few lodges as remote and secluded as Inagua Outback Lodge!
 We cater to anglers who crave that "end of the road" feeling.
 Let Henry Hugh be your host for an unforgettable adventure in the outback of Great Inagua!

 *Prices are per person based upon double occupancy.
-Rates include beachfront accommodations, all meals and non-alcoholic beverages, SUV or pick up truck w/ Sumo rod carriers, maps of the island, and a detailed informational package on DIY Fishing on Great Inagua. *Our information is designed to get you fishing in productive areas immediately, hastening the learning curve all anglers must go thru when fishing a new, unknown destination without guides.
-Additional guided days for tarpon or bonefish can be arranged.
+Rates include beachfront accommodations, all meals and non-alcoholic beverages, SUV or pick up truck w/ Sumo rod carriers, maps of the island, and a detailed informational package on DIY Fishing Great Inagua. *Our information is designed to get you fishing in productive areas immediately, hastening the learning curve all anglers must go thru when fishing a new, unknown destination without guides.

 the Bonefish cottage the new Tarpon cottage

 *Please remember Great Inagua is a remote island paradise.
 Every effort will be made to provide of all of the amenities and services listed, but we urge you to be flexible and understanding during your stay.
 Great Inagua is well suited to hardy and experienced traveling anglers.
-The shower water at IOL runs luke warm to cool.
-We hope to have hot water in the near future.
+The shower water at IOL runs fairly warm to cool.
 Because of the remote nature of this destination, we recommend guests get medical evacuation insurance in case of a medical emergency.
 Click on this link for more info: Global Rescue

 Getting to Great Inagua

-Inagua has only three scheduled flights per week--Monday, Wednesday and Friday, On Bahamasair, and they depart from Nassau at approx. 9:15 am.
+Inagua has only two scheduled flights per week--Monday and Friday, on Bahamasair, and they depart from Nassau at approx. 9:15 am.
 Thus, you must overnight in Nassau the night before to make this early flight.
 On the way home it is possible to make it home the same day.
 The flight arrives into Nassau at approx.1:35pm, so book your return flight to the United States after 3:30 pm to be safe.
-It's an hour and a half flight that runs approx. $275 round trip.
+It's an hour and a half flight that runs approx. $375 round trip.

 Terms and Conditions

 A deposit of 50% is required within 15 days of booking to confirm a reservation.
-The balance is due 60 days prior to arrival. .
+The balance is due 90 days prior to arrival.
 Deposit is refundable, less a $100 per person processing fee, if written cancellation is received at least 90 days prior to the trip.
 A 50% refund will be made to client if written cancellation is received 31-89 days prior to the trip, and no refund will be made if written cancellation is received 30 days or less prior to the trip, unless a substitute angler is found, in which case a full refund will be made less a $200/person processing fee.
+In rare instances with cancellations inside of 90 days, we are able to issue credit to be used for a future trip to the same lodge.
+In this instance, there is a $200 per person processing fee.
+Credits are issued at the sole discretion of Cattaraugus Creek Outfitters/CCO Flyfishing.
 Receipt of deposit is acknowledgment that registrant has read and accepts the cancellation/refund and responsibility clauses.